Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 They giggled, and as one decided to go peek out the window and watch the boys at play.
 They’d migrated to the backyard and were quite blissfully and obliviously living up to every stereotype they could.
 The boys were being exuberant boys for maybe the first time in their lives, and the men were gleefully galumphing about in their hilariously immodest nylon  ‘silkies.’
 Seriously.
 Most of Julian’s *underwear* was less revealing--which was saying something, honestly - and definitely more functional.
 Why not just wear those instead?

-…Still, the man-candy was…nice to ogle, Allison wasn’t ashamed to admit.
+...Still, the man-candy was... nice to ogle, Allison wasn’t ashamed to admit.
 And the moment when Tristan and Ramsey ‘tackled’ Adam and ‘wrestled’ him to the ground to ‘steal’ the football produced a synchronized *"aww!"* from all four of them, and a proud beaming smile from Marty.

-"Those two seem a lot happier…" she observed.
+"Those two seem a lot happier..." she observed.

 "Julian too.
 He just... lights up, you know?"